Zoetermeer/latro/README.rst

 .. _test suite for the typechecker: https://github.com/Zoetermeer/latro/blob/master/tests/typechecker.rkt

-A specific test suite can be run by running its corresponding file directly in Racket, e.g.:
+A specific test suite can be run by using the ``test`` shell script in the top level of the Latro source directory.

 ::

+  $> ./test typechecker
   $> racket tests/typechecker.rkt

+This will run the tests found in ``tests/typechecker.rkt``.

-Or we can run the entire test suite from the top-level directory:
+We can also run the entire test suite from the top-level directory using the same script by running it with no arguments:

 ::

-  $> ./run_tests.sh
+  $> ./test

 Roadmap